kenliten/shallenge/README.md

 And go to the web browser and type localhost/index.html

-if you want to build like electron application go to the directory from the terminal or CMD and type npm build.

 Is just a prototype, so help me found errors.
 Any help is welcome.